 What We Like About The Bowflex Adjustable Kettlebell?

 One of the biggest issues with adjustable kettlebells and dumbbells is that they don’t feel like fixed kettlebells or dumbbells.

-Take the Powerblock Pro Series Kettlebell Handle for instance.
+Take the Powerblock adjustable kettlebell handle for instance.
 It’s fine for swings and carries, but good look pressing or doing clean and jerks with it without absolutely wrecking your forearms.